kungsik/text-fabric-data/docs/_features/sanskrit/dcs/0_home.md

 We do not impose any segmentation and the default text rendering is without any spacing.

-All attributes have been faithfully translated to individual Text-Fabric features.
-The attribute `Cat` has been used, together with the fact whether a `<Node>` appears as root or as leaf,

 The result has 1161379 letter nodes (*slots*), and 1336710 nodes in total.

-There is segmentation, but no syntax and morphology markup.
+There is no syntax and morphology markup.

 # Status